-We have audited in accordance with auditing standards generally accepted in the United States of America, audit requirements prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey, and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the various funds of the County of Warren Division of Social Services (the "Division"), a component unit of the County of Warren, as of and for the year ended December 31, 2012, with the exception of the Assistance Account which is reported as of December 1, 2012, and the related notes to the financial statements and have issued our report thereon dated July 15, 2013.
-These financial statements have been prepared in accordance with the modified cash basis of accounting described in Note B to the financial statements.
+We have audited in accordance with auditing standards generally accepted in the United States of America, audit requirements prescribed by the Division of Family Development, Department of Human Services (the "Department"), and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements - regulatory basis of the various funds of the County of Warren, Division of Social Services (the "Division"), a component unit of the County of Warren, as of and for the year ended December 31, 2013, with the exception of the Assistance Account which is reported as of December 1, 2013, and the related notes to the financial statements and have issued our report thereon dated July 24, 2014.
+These financial statements have been prepared in accordance with accounting practices prescribed or permitted by the Department, to demonstrate compliance with the Department's regulatory basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America.